ElementsProject/lightning/doc/lightning-connect.7.md

 The **connect** RPC command establishes a new connection with another node in the Lightning Network.

-*id* represents the target node’s public key.
+*id* represents the target node's public key.
 As a convenience, *id* may be of the form *id@host* or *id@host:port*.
 In this case, the *host* and *port* parameters must be omitted.

-*host* is the peer’s hostname or IP address.
+*host* is the peer's hostname or IP address.

 If not specified, the *port* defaults to 9735.